-- You work for a covered employer, - .
-You have worked for your employer at least 12 months. - You have at least 1,250 hours at service for your employer during the 12 months before your leave, and - Your employer has at least 50 employees within 75 miles of your work location.
+- You work for a covered employer; - You have worked for your employer at least 12 months. - You have at least 1,250 hours of service for your employer during, the 12 months before your leave, and - Your employer has at least 50 employees within 75 miles of your work location.

-Airline flight crew employees have different "hours of service"
+Airline flight crew employees have different "hours of service" requirements.

-You work for a covered employer if and of the tollowing applies.
+You work for a covered employer if one of the following applies:

-- You work for a private employer that had at least 50 employees during at least 20 workwoods in the current or provious calendar year. - You work for an elementary or public or private secondary school, or - You work for a public agency, such as a local, state or federal government agency.
-Most federal employees are covered by Title II of the FML a administrated by the Office of Purpownel Management.
+- You work for a private employer that had at least 50 employees during at least 20 workweeks in the current or previous calendar year. - You work for an elementary or public or private secondary school, or - You work for a public agency, such as a local, state or federal government agency.
+Most federal amployees are covered by Title II of the FMLA, administered by the Office of Personnel Management.